Nilhcem/xke-memory/README.md

 # XKE-Memory

-- __Goal:__ Develop a REST client for the given server and compete with everyone around.
+- __Goal:__ Develop a REST client for the given server and compete with everyone around
 - __Originator:__ sophietk

+Projects:

 - __xke-memory-server:__ REST server to play memory game
 - __xke-memory-monitoring:__ Simple page to monitor xke-memory-server